Logical link control: Wireless LAN

 In wireless communications, bit errors are very common.
 In wireless networks such as IEEE 802.11, flow control and error management is part of the CSMA/CA MAC protocol, and not part of the LLC layer.
 The LLC sublayer follows the IEEE 802.2 standard.

 HDLC

 Some non-IEEE 802 protocols can be thought of as being split into MAC and LLC layers.
-For example, while HDLC specifies both MAC functions (framing of packets) and LLC functions (protocol multiplexing, flow control, detection, and error control through a retransmission of dropped packets when indicated), some protocols such as Cisco HDLC can use HDLC-like packet framing and their own LLC protocol.
+For example, while HDLC specifies both MAC functions (framing of packets) and LLC functions (protocol multiplexing, flow control, detection, and error control through retransmission of dropped packets when indicated), some protocols such as Cisco HDLC can use HDLC-like packet framing and their own LLC protocol.

 PPP and modems

 Over telephone network modems, PPP link layer protocols can be considered as a LLC protocol, providing multiplexing, but it does not provide flow control and error management.
 In a telephone network, bit errors might be common, meaning that error management is crucial, but that is today provided by modern protocols.
 Today's modem protocols have inherited LLC features from the older LAPM link layer protocol, made for modem communication in old X.25 networks.